haykabrahamyan/nodejs-restapi-bigquery/README.md

 npm start
 ```
 after start you will run node server on 3000 port, which can be easily changed from the server.js
+use this url to create/get segments http://localhost:3000/api/v1/segments (Method: GET)
 # token & request security
 Request url - http://localhost:3000/api/v1/{method} <br/>
 Request header - use 'Content-Type' header with value 'application/x-www-form-urlencoded'